heokhe/unreadable/README.md

 # unreadable
-Turn your name into a extremely unreadable experssion.
+Turn your name into an extremely unreadable JS expression.